-Promote your show -and its online feature- on your social media
+Promote your stream on your social media

-Use the Spotify event or Instagram stories to let your fans know about your gig.
+Use the Spotify event or Instagram stories to let your audience know about your gig.

 Set your goals before the planning phase.

 Are you going to do your best to convey the feeling a live audience member has in the audience?
 Or are you trying to give a wider, more general view of the show?
 These choices will affect your camera positions.